shblythe/MidiKeyboard/README.md

 # What?

-This project is reimplementation of a cheap Midi keyboard's processor board using an Arduino.
+This project is a reimplementation of a cheap Midi keyboard's processor board using an Arduino.

 # Why?